-The Nomination and Remuneration Committee is composed as required by Article 526quater §2 of the Companies Code: all of its three members are non-executive Directors.
-It is chaired by the Chairman of the Board and its other members are independent.
+The Nomination and Remuneration Committee is composed as required by Article 7:100 of the new Code on Companies and Associations (and before 1 January 2020: Article 526quater of the former Companies Code): all of its three members are non-executive Directors and the majority of the members is independent.
+It is chaired by the Chairman of the Board.
 The Committee's competence in the field of remuneration policy is demonstrated by the relevant experience of its members.

 Name Expiry of current board term Number of meetings attended

-Bert De Graeve 2019 3
+Jürgen Tinggren (1) 2023 3

 Celia Baxter 2020 5

-Alan Begg (1) 2018 1
+Christophe Jacobs van Merlen (1) 2020 3

+Bert De Graeve (2) 2019 2

-Martina Merz (2) 2020 4
+Martina Merz (2) 2020 1

-- (1) Until the Annual General Meeting in May 2018. - (2) As of the Annual General Meeting in May 2018
+(1)As of the Annual General Meeting in May 2019.

-Two of the Directors nominated by the principal shareholder and the Chief Executive Officer are invited to attend the Committee meetings without being a member.
+One of the Directors nominated by the principal shareholder and the Chief Executive Officer are invited to attend the Committee meetings without being a member.

-The Committee met five times in 2018.
-In addition to its statutory powers and its powers under the Bekaert Charter, the Committee discussed the following main subjects:
+The Committee met five times in 2019.
+In addition to its statutory powers and its powers under the Bekaert Corporate Governance Charter, the Committee discussed the following main subjects:

-- " organization and talent; - " the executive compensation plan; - " the succession planning at the Board and top management levels; - " the results of a global employee engagement survey; - " the variable remuneration for the Chief Executive Officer and the other members of the Executive Management for their performance in 2017; - " the base remuneration for the Chief Executive Officer and the other members of the Executive Management for 2018; - " target setting for 2018; - " the long-term incentive grants.
+- " the new organizational structure and the composition of the Bekaert Group Executive; - " talent review and succession planning at top management levels; - " the results of a global employee engagement surveys; - " the succession planning at the Board; - " the variable remuneration for the Chief Executive Officer and the other members of the Executive Management for their performance in 2018;

+- " the base remuneration for the Chief Executive Officer and the other members of the Executive Management for 2019;

+- " target setting for 2019 and 2020;

+- " Directors' compensation.